 The term “ecotourism” is generally used to describe travel to natural areas that conserve the environment and sustains the well being of the local people.
 There is usually a cultural and educational aspect of ecotourism.
 This involves learning about the natural history, its people, and cultural traditions.
 This article focuses on eco friendly tips that can help you learn about Hawaii, while helping preserve its natural beauty and heritage.

-Sustainable Hotels in Hawaii
+1. Stay at Sustainable Hotels in Hawaii

 LEED Certified Hotels in Hawaii